 - Settling your baby and helping them sleep

 - Safety around the home

-- Your child’s immunization schedule
+- Your child’s immunisation schedule

-- Physical, social, mental, and emotional development
+- Physical, social, mental and emotional development

 - Key milestones to monitor

 - How you are coping with parenting

 - Referral to specialist healthcare, particularly counselling services